5ajaki/SPP-Tracker/README.md

 ## How the Vote Monitoring Works

-1. The application polls the ENS DAO API every 120 seconds
+1. The application polls the ENS DAO API every 120 seconds automatically
 2. New votes are compared against the existing data
 3. If a new vote or a vote change is detected, it's added to the database
 4. The UI updates to show the latest vote events
+5. ENS names are resolved and cached for Ethereum addresses

-## Filtering
+## Filtering and UI Controls

 You can filter the vote events by:

 - All Events (default)
 - New Votes (first-time voters)
 - Changed Votes (voters who modified their ballot)

+Additional UI options:

+- "Only show votes over 100 $ENS" checkbox (enabled by default)
+- "Expand All" / "Collapse All" button to manage vote card visibility

 ## Deploying